oracle/okafka/README.md

 # Kafka Java Client for Oracle Transactional Event Queues (Preview v0.8)

-## Building the Kafka Java Client for Oracle TEQ distribution
+## Building the Kafka Java Client for Oracle TxEventQ distribution

 This distribution contains Java source code to provide Kafka Java client compatibility to Oracle Transactional Event Queues.
 Some Kafka Java producer and consumer applications can migrate seamlessly to Oracle Transactional Event Queues for scalable event streaming directly built into the Oracle Database.